Grass-Fed Tallow for Skin: Why This Ancestral Ingredient Is Making a Comeback

 - Palmitic, Stearic, and Oleic Acids – The same saturated and monounsaturated fats found in healthy skin

-Tallow excels at barrier repair because:
+Tallow may support barrier comfort because:

 Tallow vs. Store-Bought Lotions: The Real Difference